-Ski goggles or sunglasses are an essential piece of kit for any winter sport whether you are a beginner or a more seasoned skier or snowboarder.
+Ski goggles or sunglasses are an essential piece of kit for any winter sport so read below to choose the best pair for your skiing or snowboarding trip!

 Eyewear is important for protecting your eyes from the sun and snow glare.
 At high altitude UV rays are stronger (as there is less atmosphere to filter them) and the sun’s reflection off the snow is much brighter.
 Ski goggles and sunglasses also provide protection from falling snow and wind when whizzing down the slopes.
-With that in mind, we have compiled the below guide to help you understand the benefits of those accessories and how to choose the best ones for you.
+We have compiled the below guide to help you understand the benefits of those accessories and how to choose the best ski goggles and sunglasses to suit your needs and personal preferences.

-The choice between wearing ski goggles or sunglasses for skiing will more often than not depend on the conditions.
+The choice between wearing ski goggles or sunglasses for skiing will more often than not depend on the weather conditions and the level of safety needed.

 Sunglasses are well suited if it is sunny and the conditions are good.
 Goggles will however provide better coverage all round protecting your eyes from the wind as well as bright light.
 If it is cloudy, foggy or snowy goggles will offer better protection than sunglasses.